samanthachiuu/README.md/README.md

 ## UX Storytelling: Persona + Scenario

-I had 3 personas that were all in college, but some were older and some were younger, where one of them was a freshmen of college and another one was a 5th year part-time student. [read more to find Scenarios...](https://github.com/samanthachiuu/Assignment5/blob/master/README.md)
+All 3 of the personas are in college, but some are older and some are younger, where one of them is a freshmen of college, another is a third year student, and a 5th year part-time student.
+All three of the personas have their own problems that they want to be better at.
+Angie feels like she does not have time to do homework and wants to plan it better.
+Emmalee always overbooks her schedule and 2 events always overlap each other where she has to decide which one to go to.
+Crystal thinks that she is bothering her friends all the time asking when they are free and finding a time to meet.  [read more to find Scenarios and Personas...](https://github.com/samanthachiuu/Assignment5/blob/master/README.md)

 Persona1 | Persona2 | Persona3
 ---------- | ---------- | -----------